 Key Beats

-- Blackjack insurance is an extra bet offered when the dealer shows an Ace.
+- Blackjack insurance is an optional side bet offered when the dealer shows an Ace.

-- It feels like protection, but most of the time it costs you more money.
+- Insurance blackjack feels like protection, but most of the time it costs you more money.

-- Best advice for casual players: skip insurance and stick to basic blackjack strategy.
+- Best advice for casual players: skip blackjack insurance and stick to basic blackjack strategy.

 Blackjack insurance is a side bet that’s offered to players when the dealer’s upcard is an Ace.
-It’s essentially a way to protect your main hand against the possibility that the dealer has a natural blackjack.
+Rather than protecting your hand itself, insurance in blackjack is designed to hedge against the possibility that the dealer has a natural blackjack.

-If you take insurance, you place an additional bet – usually half your original stake, that pays out 2:1, against the dealer’s facedown card being a 10-value (10, J, Q, K).
-If the dealer does have blackjack, your insurance bet wins.
-The idea is to soften the blow of losing your main hand.
+If you take blackjack insurance, you place an additional bet – usually half your original stake – that pays out 2:1 against the dealer’s facedown card being a 10-value (10, J, Q, K).
+If the dealer does have blackjack, your insurance blackjack bet wins.

 Here’s a step-by-step example: